gptscript-ai/gptspeak/README.md

 - **Dual-Use Design**: Use GPTSpeak as a CLI tool for quick operations or as a Python module for integration into larger projects.
 - **Convert Text to Speech**: Transform text files or direct text input into high-quality audio files using OpenAI's TTS API.
+- **Handle Long Texts**: Automatically split long texts into appropriate chunks and combine the resulting audio, allowing for conversion of texts of any length.
 - **Multiple Voice Options**: Choose from a variety of available voices to match the tone of your content.
 - **Model Selection**: Select different TTS models based on quality, speed, or other attributes.
 - **Audio Playback**: Play generated audio files directly from the command line or within your Python scripts.